aurorascharff/aurorascharff.no/src/content/blog/handling-form-validation-errors-and-resets-with-useactionstate.md

 So we define this additional parameter in the `updateContact` function as `_prevState`.

-We will also define a `State` type for pevious.
+We will also define a `State` type for pevious state.

 ```ts
 type State = {